cade-vs/makemake.pl/README.md

     ---end-----

 label 'CFLAGS' is optional and is appended to 'CCFLAGS' value

+you can always override CC/LD/etc. vars with running make like:

+    make CC=my-compiler.bin  LD=my-linker.bin

 also each label's value can be appended to previous (or to defaults) with '+=' operator: